Accelerating convolutional neural network by exploiting sparsity on GPUs: Sparse convolution method on GPU

 \subsection{Load and transform data}

-After images/feature maps and filters are transferred from CPU to GPU's global memory, GPU computing starts.
+After images/feature maps and filters are transferred from CPU to GPU's global memory, GPU starts its work.
 The feature maps are loaded, extended and transformed into ECR format at the same time (Fig. \ref{ECR-format}).
 After that, the feature map and the filter in ECR format are stored in shared memory.

 As shown in Fig. \ref{thread}, feature maps are stored in global memory as one-dimensional arrays for continuous access by adjacent threads.
 In this way, non-zero values of feature maps are loaded from global memory to shared memory, which can reduce the time of the global memory access.
 This advantage of coalesced global memory access performs best when the convolution stride is 1.